Skip Navigation Links

 Limit: Elemental Affinity: This Ability Set's traits are individually shut down when there is a lack of the appropriate element within your zone or an adjacent zone, or when thematically appropriate.
 Gain one (1) Plot Point when this becomes a complication for you.
 Traits shut down in this way are automatically recovered when the appropriate element is no longer lacking.

-From a mechanical perspective, an obvious variation are practitioners who focus on a single element; for instance a Master Elementalist who specializes in Fire might take something like the following Ability Set.
-Ideally, single element practitioners should further represent their particular affinity with their chosen element elsewhere on their character sheet, such as in their Distinctions and / or Milestones to anchor their concept.
+Ideally, single element practitioners should further represent their particular affinity with their chosen element elsewhere on their character sheet, such as in their Distinctions and / or Milestones and / or Signature Exploits to anchor their concept.

 Master Elementalist (Pyromancer)